 Mortar and pestle coffee are used to crush beans.
 You can use a blade grinder or buy pre-ground coffee.

 A Standard Blender

 An ideal blender can grind beans if you find the right blade.
 This technique works best with a stick-style blender, although it may be possible with other models.
 The technique is to use a steel blade, not a sharp blade made of thick metal.
-These non-sharp blades will not tear the coffee beans like sharp blades.
+These non-sharp blades will not tear the mud beans like sharp blades.

 First, secure the lid of a standard blender on top of the jar.
-Then pour the desired amount of coffee beans, close the jar and mix at high speed until all the ground is fine.
+Then pour the desired amount of beans, close the jar and mix at high speed until all the ground is fine.

 A Rolling Pin

 Grinding coffee beans with a rolling pin is a great option for anyone.
 Who doesn’t want to spend money on an electric grinder or spend time using one.